Closing down with Less Stress

 You’ve spent your last pennies trying to keep the dream alive but the dream is turning into a nightmare.

 Bills keep coming, your legal obligations seem scary, but there is zero money in the business.
 What now?
 A formal Letter of Closure could very well help solve the problem.

 Letter of Closure

 So how do you close your business if you have no money to close it?
 How do you close your doors and reduce your worry and the risk of being sued or breaking the law?

 It’s not possible to walk away risk worry free (for example Directors have personal liability for unpaid GST, PAYG and Super).

 It isn’t a simple as closing the doors, or not answering the phone.

-Many businesses run as a company just allow ASIC to de-register the company, but there are risks.
+Many businesses that are run as a company, just allow ASIC to de-register the company, but there are risks.

 The truth is, apart from the ongoing stress and worry, if you simply allow your company registration to lapse, it is possible for a creditor to re-register the business and pursue debts from you personally.